openmpp/R/README.md

 ## Install and use openMpp R package

-OpenMpp package tested only with R up to version 3.6.3, please use above
+OpenMpp package tested only with R up to version 3.6.3, please use above `oms` web-service API if you need additiomal functionality.

 Download [latest openMpp R package release](https://github.com/openmpp/r/releases/latest) and install:
 ```